Hannah James is an Australian bassist, composer, band leader and educator based in Sydney.

 Playing credits include working alongside Katie Noonan, Alister Spence, Sandy Evans, Ingrid and Christine Jensen (US/UK), Lakecia Benjamin (USA) Silke Eberhardt (ger), Helen Sung (USA), Don Burrows, Kevin Hunt, Sandy Evans, Angie Hart, Dean Manning, Lady Sings it Better and Matt Keegan amongst others and tours in and around Australia, Asia and the UK.

-After high school, Hannah was awarded a scholarship to study Jazz performance at the ANU School of Music, completing her Honors there under the tutelage of bassist Eric Ajaye before moving to Sydney where she currently resides.
+Hannah grew up a small rural town outside of Canberra.
+She began her musical training in classical piano, before taking up the double bass.
+She received a scholarship to study Jazz Performance at the ANU School of Music, completing her Honors there under the tutelage of bassist Eric Ajaye before moving to Sydney where she currently resides.

 Hannah was the recipient of the prestigious Jann Rutherford Memorial Award for women in jazz, has been invited to perform at the Wangaratta Jazz Festival, Sydney International Women’s Jazz Festival, Canberra Capital Jazz Project, Jazzgroove Summer Festival, Brisbane Powerhouse, Bennett’s Lane (Melb), MONA (tas) SIMA Sound Lounge, Kinetic Jazz festival and on ABC radio national and ABC Dig Jazz.